 Projects are a central feature of the Cambridge Master of Finance.
-They enable direct contact with the practitioner client and provide the opportunity for students to apply what they’ve learnt in the taught programmes to real world situations and problems.
+They enable direct contact with the practitioner client and provide the opportunity for students to apply what they have learnt in the taught programmes to real world situations and problems.

 There are two compulsory and one optional masters projects:

 Equity Research Project

 Working in groups, students research, write and present an investment thesis and recommendation on a listed company chosen by the MFin team.
 The report is designed to advise on the investment potential of that company and make an active recommendation to buy or sell shares in this company.

 The team presents their recommendation and analysis to a group of actual investment managers and equity analysts.
 Equity research is a multi-skilled activity combining financial, accounting, strategic, economic and communication skills.
 It is an ideal vehicle to put learning from the core courses to use.